2captcha/2captcha-java/README.md

 <sup>[API method description.](https://2captcha.com/2captcha-api#temucaptcha)</sup>

-This method can be used to solve Temucaptch.
+This method can be used to solve Temu.
 Returns a coordinates.

 ```java
 Temu captcha = new Temu();